 About OT Legal

-Founded and led by an experienced Occupational Therapist with over 20 years of clinical and medico-legal experience, OT Legal has developed a strong reputation for integrity, detail, and professionalism.
-The practice delivers services across Ireland and internationally, with recent cases completed in London and Sydney.
+Founded and led by an experienced Occupational Therapist with over 20 years of clinical and medico-legal experience.

 Fiona O’Loughlin